 How well do birds see?
-What can they hear?
+How do birds hear?
 Can birds smell?
 Can their feathers feel touch?
 Do they taste different things?
 Birds depend on their five senses for survival, and bird senses have adapted to give birds the edge they need to thrive.

 Understanding Bird Senses